Wildflowers that bloom in June

 Knapweed has a thistle shaped flower but the leaves are not at all prickly.
 It establishes fast and like the oxeye daisies, it’s not too bothered about soil nutrients.
 Medieval folk knew it as “knobweed” – a name that always makes me titter.
 I’m told it’s because the seed heads are hard and knobbly.
 It does have medicinal uses – as so many of our wildflowers do.
 Ancient physicians used knapweed to flesh wounds, sore throats, bleeding gums and catarrh.
 I’m told that the flower heads are edible too – but I haven’t tried them yet.

 This is one wildflower that is edible.
 The leaves of common sorrel are full of iron and great in salads.
 Some think the flower heads are a bit insignificant.
 I’ll agree, they’re not ever so showy but when you see them growing en-mass amongst grasses they’re actually rather beautiful.
 It’s that terracotta colour that sets them apart from the others.

 I have a soft spot for this little plant.
 I don’t come across it as often as its cousin, red campion but every so often I see a little clump of it standing up and waving in the wind.

-I’m told that bladder campion is popular with foragers and in spain, the leaves are made into a kind of soup.
+I’m told that bladder campion is popular with foragers and in Spain, the leaves are made into a kind of soup.
 This is one plant that I’m keen to introduce into my garden.
-Bladder Campion is found in Cottage Garden Meadowmat and in the Roof Meadow Meadowmat.
+Bladder Campion is found in Cottage Garden Meadowmat and in the Heritage Meadowmat.
 It combines beautifully with other species to provide plenty of food and habitat for pollinating insects.

 One blog post is simply not enough to describe all of the wildflowers you can see in June.
 However, we do have much more information about the wildflowers in Meadowmat.
 To help with identification, the flowers are ordered by colour and you’ll find lots of links to help you learn about the history and uses of the plants.